-COMIDA has previously issued all tax-exempt bonds for the RSMP Phase I projects authorized under Rochester Schools Act on behalf of the City, the School District and the RJSCB, for the Phase I projects authorized under the Rochester Schools Act and issuing tax-exempt bonds for the Phase II projects as well in a series of tranches.
+COMIDA has previously issued all tax-exempt bonds for the RSMP Phase I projects authorized under Rochester Schools Act on behalf of the City, the School District and the RJSCB, for the Phase I projects authorized under the Rochester Schools Act and issuing tax-exempt bonds for the Phase II projects.

-Public hearings were held by COMIDA in 2016, 2017 and 2018 concerning the issuance of the tax-exempt bonds for the Phase II projects.
+Public hearings were held by COMIDA in 2016, 2017, 2018 and 2020 concerning the issuance of the tax-exempt bonds for the Phase II projects.